Program & Partner Branding

 - Right-click the final image, select “Save as Picture…” and choose JPEG as the format

 The N.C.
-Cooperative Extension co-brand should be used by all county-based Extension programs.
-A unique program identifier should appear as text at an appropriate distance from the co-brand logo.
+Cooperative Extension logo should be used by all county-based Extension programs.
+Program names should appear as text at an appropriate distance from the Extension logo.

-The Extension co-brand and program name may form a single unit on web banners and marketing materials, though it is not required that the co-brand and program name always be used as a singular graphic.
+- The Extension logo and program name may form a single graphic, though it is not required that the Extension logo and program name always be used as a singular graphic.

-Entities with multiple funding sources and/or with missions stemming from national organizations, such as 4-H, may be granted sub-brand status.
+- Entities with multiple funding sources and/or with missions stemming from national organizations, such as 4-H, may be granted sub-brand status.
 Such entities may use additional marks in conjunction with the N.C.
 Cooperative Extension co-brand in some cases.
+(Download 4-H Logos)

 Contact us for more information or to confirm a program mark.